ToposInstitute/CatColab/math-docs/README.md

 - LaTeX, preferably the _full_ [TeXLive distribution](https://tug.org/texlive/)

-To build the forest, then simply run `./forester build`.
-To view the forest, run `./serve.sh` and go to `http://localhost:8080/index.xml` in your web browser.
-Note that you will need python installed for `./serve.sh` to work properly.
+To build the forest, run `./forester build`.
+To view the forest, run `./forester serve` and go to `http://localhost:8080/index.xml` in your web browser.
+Note that you will need python installed for `./forester server` (which calls `./serve.sh`) to work properly.

-You can run `./watch.sh` to watch for changes to the `trees` directory and rebuild accordingly.